 The company’s entry into the postcard business was made more difficult by the fact that, after less than a year of production, the company’s premises at 68-70 Front Street West were destroyed in the Toronto fire of 1904.
-The company suffered over $200,000 in losses and, according to a report carried in The Wetaskiwin Times, “only the space intervening between Warwick Bros. & Rutter’s big warehouse and the Queens Hotel saved the latter from destruction”.
-Fortunately for the company, many of its smallwares had already been sent out “on the road” with its salesmen in anticipation of the spring season.
-However, virtually all of Warwick’s postcard inventory was lost — save for an order of Tuck cards that had been in transit from England and arrived directly after the fire.
+The company suffered over $200,000 in losses.
+According to a report carried in The Wetaskiwin Times, the Warwick establishment must have been on the edge of the fire damage, as it was noted that “only the space intervening between Warwick Bros. & Rutter’s big warehouse and the Queens Hotel saved the latter from destruction”.
+Fortunately for Warwick, many of its products had already been sent out “on the road” with its salesmen in anticipation of the spring season.
+However, virtually all of its postcard inventory was lost — save for an order of co-branded cards from the Raphael Tuck company in London that had been in transit from England and arrived directly after the fire.

 The pre-fire postcards (1903 and early 1904)